verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] We both lost something.
 You lost me and I lost time.
 - [ ] Consider your numbers crunched
 - [ ] If I wear the ring on the index fingers then I'll be one of those guys...
 The guys that wear the ring on index fingers
+- [ ] I'm kinda scared and kinda turned on.
+But, that's the way I am all the time.